twbs/bootstrap-sass/README.md

 ### Eyeglass

-Boodstrap is available as an [Eyeglass](https://github.com/sass-eyeglass/eyeglass) module.
+Bootstrap is available as an [Eyeglass](https://github.com/sass-eyeglass/eyeglass) module.
 After installing Bootstrap via NPM you can import the Bootstrap library via:

 ```scss
 @import "bootstrap-sass/bootstrap"